skymethod/livewire-web/content/posts/podcast-trackers-by-episode-share.md

 We've incorporated these patterns along with some of our own to come up with the host and analytics service identification and metadata for this ranking.

 ---
-*Updated 2021-10-13, to remove Podtrac as a host under itself, even when it is the last media file url in the redirect chain*
+*Updated 2021-10-13: Removed Podtrac as a host under itself, even when it is the last media file url in the redirect chain.*

+*Updated 2021-10-14: Added a section about how direct server-to-server analytics integrations are not publically visible, and thus out of scope.*

 ---
 *[Modify](https://github.com/skymethod/livewire-web/blob/master/content/posts/podcast-trackers-by-episode-share.md) this page, [Discuss](https://github.com/skymethod/livewire-web/discussions) this page*